 “[Arab League] support of the API along with land exchange, or ‘landswaps,’ as part of a final peace agreement between Israel and the Palestinians.”Apr.
-29, 2013 - Arab League / The League of Arab States
+29, 2013

 The Arab League’s Kuwait Declaration, released at the conclusion of the 25th Arab Summit on Mar.
 26, 2014, details of which is available on Kuwait’s Ministry of Foreign Affairs website, stated:

 “We express our absolute and decisive rejection to recognizing Israel as a Jewish state.”Mar.
-26, 2014 - Arab League / The League of Arab States
+26, 2014

 The Jordan News Agency (PETRA), reporting on a statement by the Arab League Council following the Arab Foreign Ministers’ meeting on Mar.
 9, 2014, available on petra.gov.jo, wrote: